Kismuz/btgym/README.md

  4. Why Backtrader library, not Zipline/PyAlgotrader etc.?
     - Those are excellent platforms, but what I really like about Backtrader is clear [to me], flexible  programming logic and ease of customisation.
-You dont't need to do tricks, say, to disable automatic calendar fetching as with Zipline.
+You dont't need to do tricks, say, to disable automatic calendar fetching, etc.
     I mean, it's nice feature and making it easy-to-run for trading people but prevents from correctly running intraday trading strategies.
 Since RL-algo-trading is in active research stage, it's impossible to tell in advance which setup and logic could do the job.
 IMO Backtrader is just well suited for this kinds of experiments.
+    Besides this framework is being actively maintained.

  5. Why Currency data by default?
     - Obviously environment is data/market agnostic.
 Backtesting dataset size is what matters.
-    Deep Q-value algorithm, most sample efficient among deep RL, take 1M steps just to lift off.
+    Deep Q-value algorithm, most sample efficient among deep RL, take about 1M steps just to lift off.
     1 year 1 minute FX data contains about 300K samples.
 Feeding dataset consisting of several years of data and performing random sampling [hopefully]
     makes it realistic to expect algorithm to converge for intra-day or intra-week trading setting (~1500-5000 steps per episode).
     Besides, currency trading holds market liquidity and impact assumptions.
     - That's just preliminary assumption, not proved at all!

- 6. Mostly for backtrader users:
+ 6. Note for backtrader users:
     - There is a shift on meaning 'Backtrader Strategy' in case of reinforcement learning: BtgymStrategy is mostly used for technical and service tasks, like data preparation and order executions, while all trading decisions are taken by RL agent.

- 7. On implementattion:
+ 7. On current implementation:
     - my commit was to treat backtrader engine as black box and create wrapper using explicitly defined and documented methods only.
-While it is obviously not efficiency-optimised approach, I think it is still decent alpha-solution.
+While it is not efficiency-optimised approach, I think it is still decent alpha-solution.